Major histocompatibility complex, class I-related: Antigen presentation

 The MR1 protein is capable of binding to molecules derived from bacterial riboflavin biosynthesis, and then present them to MAIT for activation.

 MR1 is almost undetectable under physiological conditions, surface expression increase in cells infected by microbes.
 Due to the antigen necessity for MR1 stabilization.
 MR1 binds the intermediates of riboflavine synthesis.

 Many human cells can present antigens via MR1 with varying efficiency.
 Human body can't synthesize most of the vitamins, thus the presence of intermediates of riboflavin synthesis is a marker of non-self.
-Many bacteria are capable of vitamine synthesis.
+Many bacteria are capable of vitamin synthesis.
 The first discovered MR1 ligand was 6-formyl pterin (6-FP).

 Within cells, MR1 is mostly stored inside the endoplasmic reticulum (ER), where ligand binding occurs.
 Inside the ER, MR1 is stabilised in a ligand-receptive conformation by chaperone proteins tapasin and TAP-binding protein related (TAPBPR) to facilitate ligand binding.
 After antigen binding MR1 undergoes conformational change, associate with β2 microglobulin and is directed to the cell membrane.

 MR1 stimulation is needed for MAIT development in thymus, the mechanism of antigen presentation in thymus is not clear.

 MR1 ligands

 The MR1 pocket is composed primary of aromatic and basic amino acids and the volume is small, thus suitable for binding small molecule ligands.

 The majority of MR1 ligands are uracil analogues, but some non-uracil drug-like molecules also weakly bind to MR1.
 The ligands 5-OP-RU and 5-OE-RU are compounds derived from riboflavin biosynthesis that bind MR1 for presentation to MAIT cells for activation.
 They are chemically unstable, but have been synthesised as chemical tools for studying MR1 biology.
 Ac-6-FP (acetyl-6-formylpterin) and 6-FP (6-formylpterin) also bind MR1, but they do not activate MAIT cells.
 There is an evidence, that MR1 can bind other antigens.
-MR1 was able to stimulate T lymphocytes in the presence of Streptoccocus pyogenes, that is unable to synthesise riboflavin.
+MR1 was able to stimulate T lymphocytes in the presence of Streptococcus pyogenes, that is unable to synthesise riboflavin.
 MR1 is important in the immune fight against cancer, because MR1 T lymphocytes were able to selectively kill various cancer cells.